 - visual and acoustic space are always present in any human situation, even if Western civilization has (…) tamped down our awareness of the acoustic.
 (GV 55)5

 It is imperative to note that the senses and hemispheres are used here in a technical sense that has little to do with our usual notions of them.6 Hence it is that McLuhan did not consider television a visual medium, but he did consider symphonic music to be visual.
 A great many critics have laughed up their sleeves at this, of course.
 But consider Einstein’s use of ‘space’ and ‘time’.
 For him, these are not, or are not only, what we see when we look out a window or check our watch.
 Instead, ‘space’ and ‘time’ for Einstein are co-variable factors in an equation constituting dimensionality.
 Our usual experience of them is simply one modality of that equation.

 So with McLuhan.
 The visual and the acoustic and touch (to which he assimilated smell and taste) are not captured in our usual experience of them (although it is important to note that ‘our usual experience’ is very far from being the singular, clear, matter it may thoughlessly be taken to be).
 Instead, these are co-variable factors in an equation constituting experientiality, ‘Our usual experience’ must be understood in terms of it, not it in terms ‘our usual experience’.
-As Minkowski specifies in his Space and Time lecture: “three-dimensional geometry becomes a chapter of four-dimensional physics”.7
+As Minkowski specified in his Space and Time lecture from 1908: “three-dimensional geometry becomes a chapter of four-dimensional physics”.7

 McLuhan could therefore have reformulated the passage from Einstein’s foreword to Jammer’s Concepts of Space as follows: